 Is It Possible To Do Ausbildung in English in Germany?

 Ausbildung in English is rare or almost impossible to find due to the nature of work and schooling.
-Most of the vocational programs will prepare trainees for the German work environment, therefore, German is a necessity.
+Most vocational programs will prepare trainees for the German work environment.
+Therefore, German is a necessity.

-Some common training programs are intended for handicraft jobs like nurses, bakers, merchants, electricians, ambulance workers, doctor assistants, plumber, mason, painter, hairdresser, etc.
+Some common training programs are intended for handicraft jobs like nurses, bakers, merchants, electricians, ambulance workers, doctor assistants, plumbers, masons, painters, hairdressers, etc.

 When working in this profession in Germany, you most likely will need to speak German at your workplace.
 Consequently, Ausbildung happens in German too.

 In fact, both training in the school and the company is in the German language.